 If you’re too busy to help out – consider offering to pay for a cleaner, gardener, cook or food delivery but always check with your friend first that they want this.
 Be sensitive as it can be very humbling to accept this help.

-Check that’s it’s a convenient time before visiting.
+Check that’s it’s convenient before visiting.
 It is fine to text and say “are you up for a visit?” but don’t be offended if you don’t get a reply.
 Keep visits short, unless you’re genuinely asked to stay longer.
 An hour can be a long time sit up and play host after surgery, or when you don’t feel well.
 It’s important to delay your visit if you (or your children) have an infection.
 Many cancer treatments can compromise immunity and an innocuous infection can be life threatening.

 Feeling unwell or going through time consuming treatment is boring.
 Some people find things that used to give them pleasure, like reading, are surprisingly difficult at this time.
 Digital downloads, DVDs, podcasts and audiobooks may be easier to enjoy.